floodcaptain/aports/README.md

 Alpine Linux aports repository
 ==============================

-This repository contains the APKBUILD files for each and every Alpine Linux package, along with the required patches and scripts, if any.
+Thisa repository contains the APKBUILD files for each and every Alpine Linux package, along with the required patches and scripts, if any.